White Fathers: History

 The first convent in Maison-Carrée (now El-Harrach), near Algiers, French Algeria.

 The cholera epidemic of 1867 caused the death of 80,000 people in French Algeria and left a large number of Algerian orphans, prompting the establishment of the society of White Fathers in Maison-Carrée (now El-Harrach), near Algiers.
 While the initial focus of the White Fathers was on the education and Christian instruction of these children, the society's founder, Charles-Martial Allemand-Lavigerie, who was then the Archbishop of Algiers, envisioned the society's mission extending to the conversion of Arabs in the Maghreb and the peoples of Central Africa to Christianity.

 Lavigerie instructed his missionaries to integrate with local cultures by speaking the native language, eating the same food, and wearing the same clothing.
 As a result, they adopted traditional North African attire for their vestments: the gandoura for the cassock, the burnous for the mantle, and the chechia for the zucchetto.
 They also wore their rosaries with crucifixes as necklaces, symbolizing their religion and imitating the misbaha of the marabouts.
 This distinctive attire earned them the nickname "White Fathers".

+Some missionaries in South Africa had changing attitudes towards indigenous cultures over time, as more interaction led to more nuanced understanding, instead of dismissive views.

 A novitiate was established in 1868, and missionary posts were set up in Kabylie and the Sahara.
 In 1876, three missionaries traveling to Timbuktu were killed by desert nomads.
 In 1878, ten missionaries departed from Algiers to establish missions at Lakes Victoria, Nyassa, and Tanganyika.
 That same year, a caravan of missionaries arrived at the port of Mombasa and, after a three-month trek, reached Lake Victoria.

 The White Fathers were the largest Christian missionary society operating in Zambia and among the earliest to settle in the country.
 Their first station, established in 1891 among the Mambwe people in the Tanganyika-Malawi corridor, predated the establishment of British rule.
 The Mambwe had been harassed by the politically and linguistically dominant Bemba people of northern Zambia, towards whom the White Fathers subsequently directed their efforts.